Signed in as:

 When these systems are working together efficiently, babies are often able to feed with a smooth suck–swallow–breathe rhythm.

 When tension is present in the surrounding muscles or connective tissues, babies may sometimes need to work harder to maintain this coordination.
+Parents may notice signs such as:

 These patterns can occur for many different reasons, and they often improve as babies grow and their systems mature.